finlinus/AnimeGAN/README.md

 # AnimeGAN
-A Tensorflow implementation of AnimeGAN for fast photo animation  !!!
+A Tensorflow implementation of AnimeGAN for fast photo and video animation  !!!

 -----
 This is the Open source of the paper <AnimeGAN: a novel lightweight GAN for photo animation>, which uses the GAN framwork to transform real-world photos into anime images.